Lee Robinson (footballer): Östersunds FK

 Robinson signed for Swedish club Östersund managed by Graham Potter. Östersunds were in Sweden's second tier at the time after promotion in each of the two seasons before under the Potter regime.
 They finished the season with Robinson in tenth position in the league.

+He made his debut for the club, starting the whole game, in a 2–2 draw against Falkenberg on 27 July 2013.
+However, Robinson made three appearances for Östersunds and left the club at the end of the 2013 season.